RedHatInsights/consoledot-go-starter-app/README.md

 * Clowder Provider integration
     * *Note: V1 only supports Postgres.
 More providers to come.*
 * Web API via the [Gin Web Framework](https://gin-gonic.com/docs/)
-* Livliness and Readiness probes
+* Liveliness and Readiness probes
 * Easy configuration system that allows for config from Clowder and Environment Variables
 * Unit Tests